MEET THE TEAM

 Conservation Technology Information Center

 Elise is a project director at the Conservation Technology Information Center.
 She studied agricultural communication at Purdue University and earned her master’s in agricultural and Extension education at Penn State University.
 After teaching agriculture and advising the local FFA chapter, Elise lived and worked on sheep and dairy farms in New Zealand for a year.
-Her most recent work includes farm broadcasting and podcasting, as well as writing for several state and national publications.
+She is secretary for the Indiana Sheep Association and a board member for the Indiana Forage Council.
 Elise raises sheep, Christmas trees, goats, and llamas on her family’s farm with her husband, active sheepdog, and many barn cats.

 Peter Lammers